canjs/can-stache/docs/keys/special.md

 @typedef {String} can-stache/keys/special %special
 @parent can-stache/keys
+@description [can-stache-bindings.event Event bindings] and some helpers like [can-stache.helpers.each] provide special values that start with `%` to prevent potential collisions with other values.
+Special values should not be confused with [can-stache/keys/variable template variables] like [can-stache/keys/variable/self *self]

 @deprecated {4.0} The `%special` values have been deprecated in favor of [can-stache/keys/scope].

-[can-stache-bindings.event Event bindings] and some helpers like [can-stache.helpers.each] provide special values that start with `%` to prevent potential collisions with other values.
-Special values should not be confused with [can-stache/keys/variable template variables] like [can-stache/keys/variable/self *self]

 @signature `%index`